-“I’m not incompetent,” Tanya said in a tightly controlled tone, “but I have objections to being treated like a disposable pawn in a reckless strategy that’s just as likely to backfire as bring about positive results.
+“I’m not incompetent,” Tanya said in a tightly controlled tone, “but I object to being treated like a disposable pawn in a reckless strategy that’s just as likely to backfire as bring about positive results.
 Aligning ourselves against the Verdant Stag and the Nightmare Pack, both of which have dealings with the Raven Queen, is a bad idea.
 I have already been warned once.
 I doubt she will spare my life a second time.
 I have reason to believe that a member of the Stags or the Nightmare Pack is also a member of the meetings.
 That’s what I’ve been trying to tell you.
 It became obvious after the attack.
 Don’t you see the implications?”

 “It is no surprise that there are criminals at these meetings.
 That is largely the point of them.”